19 Climatology of the atmosphere

 \[ \begin{align} \frac{\partial u}{\partial t} &= -\frac{\partial\left(gh + gb + k\right)}{\partial x} + qhv = -g\frac{\partial\left(h + b + k\right)}{a\cos\left(\phi\right)\partial\lambda} - \nabla k + \left(f + \zeta\right)v,\\ \frac{\partial v}{\partial t} &= -\frac{\partial\left(gh + gb + k\right)}{\partial y} - \left(f + \zeta\right)u. \end{align} \]

-Zonal averaging performs
+Zonal averaging leads to

 \[ \begin{align} \frac{\partial\newoverline{u}}{\partial t} &= f\newoverline{v} + \newoverline{\zeta v} = \left(f + \newoverline{\zeta}\right)\newoverline{v} + \newoverline{\zeta'v'},\\ \frac{\partial\newoverline{v}}{\partial t} &= -\frac{\partial\left(g\newoverline{h} + g\newoverline{b} + \newoverline{k}\right)}{\partial y} - \left(f + \newoverline{\zeta}\right)\newoverline{u} - \newoverline{\zeta'u'}. \end{align} \]